dkales/banquet/README.md

 ./bench -i <iterations> <instance> #instance from banquet_instances.h ./bench_free -i <iterations> <kappa> <N> <tau> <m1> <m2> <lambda> #benchmark parameters freely, see paper for secure parameters
 ```

+## Acknowledgements

+Some parts of the code were based on the [optimized Picnic implementation](https://github.com/IAIK/Picnic).